juju/docs/src/en/charms-offline-config.md

  - client
  - controller
- - non-controller model
+ - non-controller machines

-Where 'client' is the Juju client from whence the `juju` commands are invoked;
+Where the client is the Juju client from whence `juju` commands are invoked;
-the 'controller' is the Juju controller; and the 'non-controller model' is the model housing the workload Juju machines.
-By configuring the latter model, all its machines become thereby configured.
+the controller is the Juju controller; and the non-controller machines are the workload Juju machines.

-????????? refer to models-config.md

-The following environment variables are available to the shell:

- - `ftp-proxy`
- - `apt-ftp-proxy`
- - `apt-http-proxy`
- - `apt-https-proxy`

 ## Configuration methods